 Which UK banks can I open an account with?

 There are a large number of banks you could open an account with after moving to the UK, with the most popular choices among the population being the “big four banks”.
 These banks are as follows:

 Each of these banks will offer slightly different benefits and incentives, while rates and fees will differ depending on which you opt for.
 It’s always best to spend some time and shop around so that you can make the most informed decision for your banking needs.

 How can I transfer money from abroad to the UK?

 All banks within the UK will allow you to send and receive money from abroad, while most other countries allow you to send money to the UK from there.
 Your bank in your home country may, however, incur transfer fees and offer a lower exchange rate to convert your money when you make a payment to the UK.
 Making regular payments to and from your home country may then incur large amounts in fees and see you miss out on a better exchange rate for your transfers.

-With a moneycorp account for your international payments, you can enjoy a competitive exchange rate and low fees when you send money to and from the UK.
+With a moneycorp account for your international currency exchange, you can enjoy a competitive rate and low fees when you send money to and from the UK.
 This way you can get more for your money when you send money back home and when you transfer funds over for your new life in the UK.